STEVE INSKEEP, Host:

 PAM FESSLER: The numbers are pretty astounding.
 The average wealth of a white family in 2009 was 20 times greater than that of the average black family, and 18 times greater than the average Hispanic family.
 That's the largest gap since the government began collecting the data a quarter of a century ago.

-Mr. RAKESH KOCHHAR (Author of study, Pew Research Center): And twice the size of those levels that prevailed before the great recession.
+RAKESH KOCHHAR: And twice the size of those levels that prevailed before the great recession.

 FESSLER: Rakesh Kochhar with the Pew Research Center is one of the authors of the report.
 He says white households went into the recession in a much stronger position, and as a result, were better able to weather the storm.
 One reason, real estate.
 Minority families had most of their wealth invested in their homes, so when the housing bubble burst, they took a bigger hit.